thatlittleboy/lgtm-db/README.md

 ---

-View all the available images in the [gallery](docs/gallery.md).
+View all the available images and gifs in the [gallery page](docs/gallery.md).

 ---

 ## Installation
-This is just for personal use, so it is not published on PyPI.
+This project is just for personal use, so it is not published on PyPI.

 Using [pipx](https://pypa.github.io/pipx/):
 ```shell